lpedit-devs/lpedit/README.md

 See the documentation for instructions on installation.

-lpEdit may be started in a couple of ways:

-  1. from a terminal
-     ~$ python -c 'from lpedit import Main; Main()'
-     ~$ cd /<path to repo>/lpedit/ && python lpEditStart.py

-  2. from python
+After installation lpedit may simple be started from the terminal with the command 'lpEdit.py'.